doraadong/TraSig/README.md

                         boolean, optional, if use multi-processing, default
                         True
   -c NCORES, --ncores NCORES
-                        integer, optional, number of cores to usefor multi- processing
+                        integer, optional, number of cores to use for multi- processing
   -s STARTINGTREATMENT, --startingTreatment STARTINGTREATMENT
-                        string, optional, way to treat values at the begining of an edge with sliding window size smaller than nLap, parent (need to provide also
+                        string, optional, way to treat values at the beginning of an edge with sliding window size smaller than nLap, parent (need to provide also
                         'path_info.pickle')/discard/smallerWindow, default